https://legal.aprio.com/wp-content/uploads/2026/06/adr-hero-img.png

 Our attorneys serve as trusted arbitrators and mediators, helping parties address conflicts with impartiality and efficiency.

 Disputes don’t always have to end in court.
-At Aprio Legal, we provide serve as arbitrators, mediators, and third-party neutrals delivering confidential dispute resolution services that focus on fairness, efficiency, and constructive outcomes.
+At Aprio Legal, we serve as arbitrators, mediators, and third-party neutrals delivering confidential dispute resolution services that focus on fairness, efficiency, and constructive outcomes.

 Need a mediation attorney, arbitration lawyer, or guidance in ADR clause enforcement?
 Our dispute resolution practitioners deliver practical strategies that keep you focused on outcomes, not just arguments.